Police search two properties as part of Peter Mandelson investigation

 The Metropolitan Police are searching an address in the Wiltshire area and another in the Camden area.

-The Metropolitan Police are searching two properties linked to Lord Peter Mandelson as part of their investigation into the peer for alleged misconduct in public office.
+Lord Peter Mandelson’s properties are being searched by police as part of an investigation into alleged misconduct in public office following accusations relating to his relationship with Jeffrey Epstein.

-It comes after the Met confirmed it was investigating him over allegations relating to files appearing to show him sharing government information with paedophile financier Jeffrey Epstein during the financial crash.
+Several officers were seen entering the peer’s address near Regent’s Park, central London, and Scotland Yard said another warrant was also being carried out at a Wiltshire address on Friday afternoon.

+A Metropolitan Police investigation was launched following allegations that Lord Mandelson sent market-sensitive information to the paedophile financier while he was Gordon Brown’s business secretary during the financial crisis.

-Deputy Assistant Commissioner Hayley Sewart, of the Metropolitan Police, said in a statement: “I can confirm that officers from the Met’s Central Specialist Crime team are in the process of carrying out search warrants at two addresses, one in the Wiltshire area, and another in the Camden area.
+Deputy Assistant Commissioner Hayley Sewart confirmed that officers from the force’s central specialist crime team were searching two addresses, “one in the Wiltshire area, and another in the Camden area”.

-“The searches are related to an ongoing investigation into misconduct in public office offences, involving a 72-year-old man.
+“The searches are related to an ongoing investigation into misconduct in public office offences, involving a 72-year-old man,” she said.

 “He has not been arrested and inquiries are ongoing.”

-Several people believed to be police officers entered Lord Mandelson’s house near Regent’s Park in central London on Friday afternoon.

-One of them appeared to be wearing a small body camera and the officers later brought a blue box and large bag into the house.
+Several people, including a man wearing a small body camera, entered Lord Mandelson’s Regent’s Park address on Friday afternoon, with a blue box and a large bag later seen being taken into the house.

-Documents released as part of the so-called Epstein files led to allegations that while Lord Mandelson was business secretary following the 2008 financial crisis, he passed on market-sensitive information to the sex offender.

-The former Labour grandee has quit his party and stood down from the House of Lords amid the allegations.
+Documents released by the US department of justice have laid bare the apparent extent of Lord Mandelson’s relationship with Epstein in recent days, as well as leading to accusations relating to his time in government.

+Emails from 2009 appear to show sensitive information was shared on at least four occasions, including an assessment by Mr Brown’s adviser of potential policy measures including an “asset sales plan”.

+The UK Government has said it “stands ready to provide whatever support and assistance the police need”.

-Prime Minister Sir Keir Starmer has come under increasing pressure over his decision to make him Britain’s ambassador to the US.
+Meanwhile, Sir Keir Starmer is under pressure over the appointment of Lord Mandelson as ambassador to the US last year and faces calls to sack his chief of staff Morgan McSweeney, who many Labour MPs blame for the decision.

-In a speech on Thursday, Sir Keir defended his handling of the Mandelson affair, accusing the peer of lying during his vetting for the US ambassador job and offering an apology to Epstein’s victims for believing his “lies”.
+In a speech on Thursday, the Prime Minister accused the peer of lying about his relationship with Epstein during his vetting for the UK’s most prestigious diplomatic posting abroad.

-The extent of what was known about the relationship is expected to be revealed when documents relating to Lord Mandelson’s appointment are published following a motion in Parliament demanding their release.
+The extent of what was known about the relationship is expected to be revealed when documents relating to the peer’s appointment are published following a motion in Parliament demanding their release.

+Facing the threat of a mutiny among Labour MPs, Downing Street agreed on Wednesday to cede control of the release of documents relating to the appointment to Parliament’s security watchdog.

-Publication of the full tranche of documents could take some time, as Parliament’s Intelligence and Security Committee must review any items that the Government wishes to withhold for national security reasons.
+Publication of the full tranche of documents could take some time, as the Intelligence and Security Committee must review any items that the Government wishes to withhold for national security reasons.

 The Metropolitan Police has also asked for some documents to be withheld, claiming it could jeopardise its criminal investigation.